 The EU integration process entails significant economic and social developments, particularly for a “long transition country” such as Albania.
 In order to maximize Albania’s potential for economic growth and social development, EMA works to stimulate constructive debate and analysis of policy options.
 During the years EMA has been focused on research, analysis and formulation of concrete recommendations on fundamental issues determining the country’s development such as the current implementation of IPA, regional and rural development, sustainable development, migration trends, brain-gain phenomena, etc.

 Projects undertaken under this programme area are as below:

-- Posting of workers in Eastern Europe (EEPOW) (January 2018 – ongoing) – The EEPOW Project financed by European Commission and implemented by European Centre for Social Welfare Policy and Research in Austria, aims to proactively address the issue of posting of workers at its pre-accession stage by assisting the four candidate countries Albania, FYROM, Montenegro, and Serbia, in implementing the Directive on the Posting of Workers (96/71/EC) before it enters into force.
+- Posting of workers in Eastern Europe (EEPOW) (January 2018 – January 2020) – The EEPOW Project financed by European Commission and implemented by European Centre for Social Welfare Policy and Research in Austria, aims to proactively address the issue of posting of workers at its pre-accession stage by assisting the four candidate countries Albania, FYROM, Montenegro, and Serbia, in implementing the Directive on the Posting of Workers (96/71/EC) before it enters into force.
 The project helps to further consolidate national strategies, and reinforces transnational coordination between relevant stakeholders of the broader EU region.
 The project achieves its objectives through the implementation of actions such as research and assessment of the institutional capacities of candidate countries, cooperation among participating countries’ stakeholders through country workshops and peer reviews, as well as information sharing through events and publications.
 You may find more about EEPOW on this link.